FAQs

 Yes and no. AmeriCorps is funded by the AmeriCorps federal agency.
 However, virtually all AmeriCorps positions are hosted by local nonprofits, government agencies, and faith-based organizations that have applied for and received AmeriCorps grants.

-CCMI’s AmeriCorps programs are for individuals ages 18 to 35, or 19 to 25 in our youth programs (Summer Youth Corps and Youth Outdoors).
+CCMI’s AmeriCorps programs are for individuals ages 18-30 (18-35 for Veterans Corps).
 Prospective CCMI AmeriCorps members must be a US citizen, US national, or lawful permanent resident (per AmeriCorps eligibility guidelines) and successfully pass a background check before enrolling in the program.
 Applicants may not be eligible if they have a record of a criminal conviction, are required to register as a sex offender, or pending legal action for a serious felony or violent crime.
 Our programs are available to all, without regard to disability, race, religion, national origin, gender, sexual orientation, political affiliation, or other non-merit factors.

 Living allowance, and an education award to pay for college or trade school expenses, or to repay qualified student loans, loan deferment and interest forbearance on qualified student loans while in service, technical skills training and professional development, alumni network, member assistance fund for emergency financial situations while in service, and more.
 Health care benefits are provided while serving with CCMI.
 You may also be eligible to receive a childcare benefit if you have children under the age of 13.